FAQs

 Do you have a studio?

-Yes, I have a full studio on 11 acres in Vancouver where I shoot year round.
-I also shoot on location when the weather is nice.
+Yes, we have a full studio on 11 acres in Vancouver where we shoot year round.
+We also shoot on location when the weather is nice.

 Do I have input on location?